 false wherever it was intended to be called.
 Wouldn’t that be

 nice?
 Our design was based on the assumption that people are going to need to

 dynamically know if a sentence is a pangram, which was wrong.

-Write a naive implementation, get your win, and earn your TDD stripes by proving that it isn’t good enough.
+Write a naive implementation, take the win, and earn your TDD stripes by proving that it isn’t good enough.
 Along the way, you’ll get a test that:

 I learned this technique via Jim Weirich’s ‘Roman Numerals Kata’ live coding session at the Boston Ruby Meetup.
 It’s a masterclass.
-This video is hard to find these days, so I thought I’d add my interpretation.
-If you find a good video link, please let me know on Twitter.
+This video is hard to find online these days in an acceptable quality, so I thought I’d add my interpretation.

 What are your thoughts on naive implementations?
 Let me know!

 Get better at programming by learning with me!
 Join my 100+ subscribers receiving weekly ideas, creations, and curated resources from across the world of programming.